jshogland/SpatialModelingTutorials/README.md

 This collection of Notebooks are meant to demonstrate spatial modeling techniques that use parallel processing and the newly developed [Raster Tools](https://github.com/UM-RMRS/raster_tools) package.
 All notebooks are designed to run within Google's Colab.
 However, they can also be used locally if [Raster Tools](https://github.com/UM-RMRS/raster_tools) in properly installed on the local machine.

-Cheeck back regularly for new Notebooks.
+Check back regularly for new Notebooks.